rerun/rerun/README.md

 	jumps (1)

-Here's a simple shell function that will parse the content for a given replay log:
+This simple shell function will parse the content for a given replay log:

 	rerun_extractLog() {